algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 ### Player movement

-Because of two different camera view, the movement available for the player will be different.<br>
+Because of two different camera views, the movement available for the player will be different.<br>
 For the top-down view, the player will be able to move forward, backward, left and right.
 Here is the movement handling, where we select first the direction, then we apply the movement speed and the gravity:

 ```GDscript